aflin/rampart/docs/source/sql1.rst

 otherwise ``false``.

-If the ``submatches`` option is set ``false`` and no ``callback`` is provided, an array of matching strings is returned.
+If the ``submatches`` option is set ``false`` and no ``callback`` is provided, an :green:`Array` of matching :green:`Strings` is returned.

-If the ``submatches`` option is set ``true`` and no ``callback`` is provided, the return value is set to an array of objects, one per match containing the following information:
+If the ``submatches`` option is set ``true`` and no ``callback`` is provided, the return value is set to an :green:`Array` of :green:`Objects`, one per match containing the following information:

 .. code-block:: javascript